whitneyburton/portfolios/students/1701-back/jack_pincus/20170302-jack-pincus-m1.markdown

-# Jack Pincus - MX Portfolio
+# Jack Pincus - M1 Portfolio

 ## Areas of Emphasis

-(insert description here)
+coding in ruby to create

 ## Self-Assessment Scores